rrthomas/linton/doc/Template/body.in.md

     The name of the web site's owner.
 =`Email.in.txt`=
     The email address of the web site's owner.
-=`favicon.ico`=
+=`favicon.png`=
-    The web site icon, which is often shown by browsers in tab or window headings, or in bookmarks.
+    The web site icon, which is often shown by browsers in tab or window headings, or in bookmarks, as well as at the top left of web pages.

 ## The page template